-- Use RAM Bank0 only: Selecting this option can only uses Bank0 memory, and the generating Code size is smaller.
+- Use RAM Bank0 only: Support 14-bit NY8 only.
+Selecting this option can only uses Bank0 memory, and the generating Code size is smaller.
 Some IC body only has a single Bank and this option is forced to select.
 Deselecting this option will insert the switching bank command before accessing the memory and allow all memory to be used, but the resulting Code size will be larger. - Clear RAM to zero on startup: Clear all the memory before starting the main function.
 The global initial variable is not affected by this option.
 No matter whether this option is selected, the global variable with initial values will complete the initial value setting before entering the main function.
-Deselecting this option can reduces the Code size, but user must initialize the global variable without initial values themselves, because the memory content at boot time is unknown. - Generate ASM listing file: The listing file named .lst will be produced after assembling, deselecting this option can speed up the compiling speed. - Generate listing file: The listing file named .link.lst will be produced after linking.
+Disabling this option can reduce code size, but the user must manually initialize all global variables without initial values, as the memory content at startup is undefined. - Generate ASM listing file: Support 14-bit NY8 only.
+The listing file named \.lst will be produced after assembling, deselecting this option can speed up the compiling speed. - Generate listing file: The listing file named \.link.lst will be produced after linking.
 This file is the disassembled result of the final .bin file.
-Deselecting this option can speed up the compiling speed. - Generate map file: The listing file named .map will be produced after linking.
+Deselecting this option can speed up the compiling speed. - Generate map file: The listing file named \.map will be produced after linking.
 This file contains address assignment information.
-Deselecting this option can speed up the compiling speed. - Optimization: Users can select Level 1~3 for optimization.
+Deselecting this option can speed up the compiling speed. - Optimization: Support 14-bit NY8 only.
+Users can select Level 1~3 for optimization.
 The higher level, the better the optimized program.
-Please note that this option might cause abnormal while working with the inline assembly language. - Reserved RAM size: Reserved for the memory size of the system operations.
-This option is used for keeping the current state of the system, the parameters transfer of function call and internal functions required for the system operation before entering the interrupt service program.
-The virtual stack size for storing function parameter is the reserved memory size minus 3.
-For example, the reserved RAM size is set to 16 bytes, where 13 bytes are the virtual stack of parameter passing.
-The user can adjust the value as needed, the minimum value is 6 and maximum value is 16. - Reserved RAM for interrupt: Reserved memory for used by the ISR, to store the current state of variables in function before entering the interrupt.
+Please note that this option might cause abnormal while working with the inline assembly language. - Backup register for interrupt: This option determines whether specific special registers should be backed up upon entering an interrupt service routine.
+The TBHP register is used when reading data from ROM; if the user is certain that no ROM access occurs during interrupts, backing up TBHP can be disabled.
+The PCHBUF register is used for indirect jumps; if indirect jumps (such as switch-case constructs) are not used within the interrupt service routine, backing up PCHBUF can also be disabled.
+It is recommended to open the generated .lst disassembly file after building the project to verify whether these special registers are actually used within the interrupt service routine.

+Reserved RAM for interrupt: Support 14-bit NY8 only.
+Reserved memory for used by the ISR, to store the current state of variables in function before entering the interrupt.
 An interrupt may occur while an array is calculated or function is called, and it may break the calculation to registers currently in operation.
 Therefore, if the interrupt causes wrong behavior, user would need to instruct the compiler to store the variables that their operations are interrupted, and then set the memory size that needs to be reserved for the compiler to backup according to the variable size in use.
 The minimum is 0 and no function call state is reserved.
-The maximum is "Reserved RAM size - 3".
+The maximum is 13.
 The larger setting value will cause the entry time of ISR to be longer because more instructions must be used to backup the current state.
 The actual numbers of instruction is slightly different if the backup memory is located in a different bank.
 Please refer to the following table.